lmc2179/lmc2179.github.io/drafts/causalimpact.md

 If we had the power to step into an alternate universe we could observe the effect directly.
 Or if we could run an experiment since randomized experiments basically are alternate universes

-The fundamental problem of causal inference but we don't
+The fundamental problem of causal inference is that we don't. so we need to find some way of controlling for all the other relevant things

 DAG